ShovenD/myprojects/README.md

 Hi!
-Myself Shoven Dubey, I am a Aspiring Data Analyst.
+Myself Shoven Dubey, I am a Aspiring Data Analyst.Skilled in SQL,Python,Power BI.

 Here You can see all my projects.